Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Obtain the Initial Equilibrium for 298 K ###

 To give initial random noises to molecules, we will use salt ions of Na(+) and Cl(-) initially as the dryrun.
-The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700, which is enough for that amount of water clusters.
-Afterwards, the salt ions are gradually removed, and the dryrun for water is continued at least for 5 periods of t=50,000.
+The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700.
+Afterwards, the dryrun for water is continued at least for 5 periods of t=50,000, and the salt ions are then completely removed for the real simulation run.
 The simulation run is shown in the next section in the PDF document with color pictures, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".